 Applications

-Social networks are usually represented as graphs.
+Social networks are often represented as graphs.
 We sometimes call such graphs “social graphs”.
-The entities represented by vertices could be individuals, posts or some comments.
+The entities represented by vertices could be individuals, posts, or some comments.
 The edges connecting the vertices represent some relationship between the entities between the vertices.
-For instance, for Facebook an edge in such a graph represents friendship.
-These graphs may have different types of vertices.
+For example, the edge of a graph showing Facebook connections would represent friendship.
+Graphs may have different types of vertices.
 For instance, in a collaboration network, a vertex may be an author or a research paper.
-In some networks, the edges represent different types of relationships like friendship, family relationship or acquaintance.
+In some networks, the edges represent different types of relationships like friendship, family relationships, or acquaintance.
 In others, such as trust networks, the edge may be weighted.
 The relationship is non-random and often the entities form clusters of “communities”, which are not necessarily disjoint.
 The graph representation also depends on what type of data we wish to mine.
-A collaboration network in research may be represented with (a) vertices as authors and edges indicating co-authorship, (b) vertices as papers with edges indicating presence of common authors or (c) each vertex being either an author or a paper and an edge indicating authorship of a paper by an author.
+A collaboration network in research may be represented with (a) vertices as authors and edges indicating co-authorship, (b) vertices as papers with edges indicating the presence of common authors, or (c) each vertex being either an author or a paper and an edge indicating authorship of a paper.

-Other application of graphs include (Rosen, 2019):
+Other applications of graphs include (Rosen, 2019):

-Road Networks.
+Road networks

-Web Pages and their hyperlinks.
+Web pages and their hyperlinks

-Communication Networks.
+Communication networks